yuvalmas/tradey/README.md

 •	Symbol: Symbol of the share to buy.\
 •	Price: Price the user wants to buy the share at.\
 •	Amount: Amount of shares to buy.\
-•	Limit: amount of days for the order before cancelling.\
+•	Limit: Amount of days for the order before cancelling.\
 **Usage Example:**
 ```
 !buy TSLA 900 2 7